mikeRobWard/spatial-interpolation-toolbox/README.md

     python sp_int_toolbox.py

-When you're finished, you can either close the GUI or press Ctrl+C in the Anaconda Prompt terminal.
+When you're finished using the toolbox, you can either close the GUI or enter Ctrl+C in the Anaconda Prompt terminal.

 ## Description and Example Usage